OrdinaryMagician/stinger_m/ItemLore.md

 carry and deploy, but once they're out in the field that's it.
 They will keep going until they run out of ammo or battery, after which they will self-destruct.

-## Minigun Sentry

-A big, heavy turret that will gun down any enemies that stand in its view range.

-Unlike the Light Sentries this one has a much wider range of view and can be resupplied with extra ammo.
-Conveniently, you can also recall it to put it back in your inventory.
-While carried it will slowly repair any damage it has taken.

-In deathmatch, the Sentry will "switch owners" to whoever last replenished it with ammunition, like the Turrets in ChaosUT.

-Note: This is an original item that mainly exists as a more polished take on the previous one.

 ## Motion Detector